Who Joined the Gathering?

 A Growing Rural and Island Focus

-The majority of attendees (approximately 59%) joined us from rural and island Scotland.
-This suggests the CKM network is successfully evolving towards a rural and island focus.
-While the network initially began with a specific focus on the Highlands and Islands and mental wellbeing, as of November 2025, our scope has broadened to foreground rural and island communities across the whole of Scotland.
+As was our aim, the majority of attendees (approximately 59%) joined us from rural and island Scotland.
+This suggests the CKM network is evolving towards a wider rural and island focus.
+While the network initially began in 2023 with a specific focus on the Highlands and Islands and mental wellbeing based on our integration with the Ideas Fund, as of November 2025, our scope has broadened to foreground rural and island communities across the whole of Scotland interested in community-led research more widely.

 55% identified primarily as community members, organisation members, or third-sector workers.